unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # files are used in addition to the CLDR files as inputs to the CLDR data build
 # process for ICU):
 #
+# The primary file to edit for ICU 67 and later is
+#
+#    $TOOLS_ROOT/cldr/cldr-to-icu/build-icu-data.xml
+#
+# The files used in previous versions are the following; unsure whether these
+# are still used at all in the ICU-67-and-later process.
+For now they should be
+# kept up to date to enable paralel use of the older build process for verification.
+#
-#    icu4c/source/data/icu-config.xml - Update <locales> to add or remove
+#    $ICU4C_DIR/source/data/icu-config.xml - Update <locales> to add or remove
 #                CLDR locales for inclusion in ICU.
 Update <paths> to prefer
 #                alt forms for certain paths, or to exclude certain paths; note
 #                that <paths> items can only have draft or alt attributes.